monroid/fuel-test/doc/en/pages/integration_testing.rst

    :alt: Scheme of the integration testing
    :align: center

-- First you should prepare the script implementing the aforementioned testing algorithm and make it as template.
+- First you should prepare a script implementing the testing algorithm above and make it like the template.
-- Then use MakeTests script to scan directory containing Puppet modules and find all the test manifests.
+- Use the MakeTests script to scan the directory containing Puppet modules to find all the test manifests.
-- It takes script's template expands paths and names for each module and creates a method to run each test manifest.
+- MakeTests will take each script's template and expands paths and filenames for each module and creates methods to run each test manifest.
-- All of these scripts are saved into a special directory.
+- All of these scripts will be saved into a special directory.
-- The Jenkins' job is created.
-It should run all test method of every test script and collect their results as XML file.
+- A Jenkins job is created.
+It should run all test methods of each test script and collect their results as XML file.

-Using MakeTests script
+Using the MakeTests script
 ----------------------

-MakeTests script has 5 classes:
+The MakeTests script contains 5 classes:

 - **MakeTests** - main class of the script.
-It provides the program startup, reading and writing of files.
+It provides the program startup and reading and writing of files.
 - **PuppetModule** - represents each Puppet module.
-MakeTests object creates list of objects for each Puppet module.
+MakeTests object creates a list of objects for each Puppet module.
-- **PuppetTest** -  represents single test.
-PuppetModule object creates list of these objects for each test manifest.
+- **PuppetTest** -  represents a single test.
+PuppetModule object creates a list of these objects for each test manifest.
 - **Interface** - helper class.
-Provides features for error and debug messages output.
+Provides features for error and debug message output.
 - **Color** - helper class.
-For colorizing text output on terminal.
+For color text output on terminal.

 MakeTests accepts the following arguments:

 mandatory:
-- Path to directory to store the scripts built from templates.
+- Path to directory where scripts built from templates are stored.
 - Path to directory with Puppet modules to be tested.
 optional:
 - (-m) path to directory with puppet modules on the testing environment.
 It is useful when you create tests not on the